neosubhamoy/neodlp/README.md

 - [FFmpeg & FFprobe](https://www.ffmpeg.org) - Used for video/audio post-processing
 - [Aria2](https://aria2.github.io) - Used as an external downloader for blazing fast downloads with yt-dlp (Not included with NeoDLP MacOS builds)
 - [Deno](https://deno.com) - Provides sandboxed javascript runtime environment for yt-dlp (Required for YT downloads, as per the new yt-dlp [announcement](https://github.com/yt-dlp/yt-dlp/issues/14404))

+### ℹ️ System Pre-Requirements

+- **Windows:** [Microsoft Visual C++ Redistributable 2015+](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170) `winget install Microsoft.VCRedist.2015+.x64` (Will be auto-installed if you install NeoDLP via winget)
+- **MacOS:** XCode Command Line Tools `xcode-select --install` (Mostly, comes pre-installed on modern macos, still if you encounter any issue then try installing it manually)
+- **Linux:** Most linux packages comes with pre-defined system dependencies which will be auto installed by your package manager (if you prefer to install manually [follow this](https://v2.tauri.app/start/prerequisites/#linux))

 ### ⬇️ Download and Installation